Chocolate has been estimated to be around 2000 years old, and there’s evidence that people have been devouring it as early as 1900 B.C. (no wonder!)

 Like many foods, there are many types of chocolate: milk, dark, semi-sweet, tempered, white, raw, and ruby.

-However, when it comes to storage methods, any kind of chocolate needs the same thing.
+However, regarding storage methods, any kind of chocolate needs the same thing.

 Remember that cocoa butter takes in the smell of anything it’s put around, so we recommend sealing any chocolate out of its packaging in an airtight container.